Crystal0GMY/MultithreadPost/README.md

 Start the program to initiate the load testing process.
 The program will generate events, send POST requests, and log the results to a CSV file.
-After the test completes, it will display key performance metrics.
+After the test is completed, it will display key performance metrics.

 ## Metrics